mhergenrader/twilightlegion/README.md

 Use the arrow keys to move the cursor around the menu to highlight a stage.
 The name will be drawn in the middle.
 Hit <2nd> to select the highlighted stage, or hit <DIAMOND> to select a random one.

-NOTE: if any of the pictures have a question mark on them, they are locked and not selectable yet until you unlock them.

 <h3>VS Screen</h3>
 All four characters are drawn with their respective names at the bottom of the screen.
 The numbers on the side of the characters represent their TEAM number.
 If you or any character(s) has the